la-process-and-theory/syllabus/README.md

 ### Learning Objectives:

- * Understand the place of data visualization in the data analysis cycle
- * Be familiar with a range of data simulation commands
+ * Understand ways that NLP can be used to intervene in educational processes

 ### Tasks to be completed: